 - The police report of the motorcycle accident and its details

-- Pictures from the accident scene and other evidence that helps show the circumstances and cause of the accident
+- Pictures from the accident scene and other evidence that helps show the circumstances and cause of the crash

 - Statements from witnesses who can support your claim of where, when, and how the injuries happened